TSnake41/raylib-lua/README.md

 `raylua_s` is the script-mode binary of raylib-lua.
-Without any argument, `raylua_s` gets you into the REPL (the read-eval-print loop, i.e. the interactive interpretor) which gives you a minimal Lua shell that allows you to run Lua code from a terminal (aka a command prompt).
+Without any argument, `raylua_s` gets you into the REPL (the read-eval-print loop, i.e. the interactive interpretor) which gives you a minimal Lua shell that allows you to run Lua code from a terminal (aka command prompt, console, or shell).

 You can give the name of a Lua file as an argument to `raylua_s` to run the specified Lua file.